 Around 500 BC, the Jews became very concerned with “not blaspheming” the name of the Lord.
-His name is sacred, and no one knows the correct way of saying YHWH, JHVH, or YHVH (יהוה).
-We say “YaHWeH” as a transliteration in English (vowels added).
+Although God’s name is spelled in English as “YHWH,” no one knows the correct way of saying His sacred name.

-Rather than say “Yahweh,” the Jews said “Elohim,” which is Hebrew for “one God.”
-However, how do you say it when one comes across YHWH during a reading of the Scriptures?
+Rather than say “Yahweh,” the Jews say “Elohim,” which is Hebrew for “one God.”
+However, how do you say it when one comes across YHWH while reading the Scriptures?

 YHWH, Elohim, Adonai, Yehovah to Jehovah

-The Jews decided that when the name “YHWH” was to be read, they should use “Adonay.”
+When the name “YHWH” was to be read, Jews used the word “Adonay.”
 Adonai is a title, not a word.
 It literary means “My Lords” or a boy’s name.

 Where did the name Jehovah come from?